sahava/gtm-api-to-export-json/README.md

 There might be edge cases not covered by this script.
 Please submit your findings as Issues to this repo.

-For some reason, when you import an exported JSON version, the diff often claims that the resources are different and require a delete/create (when overwriting) or rename (when merging) for the imported assets.
+For some reason, when you import a container version, the diff often claims that the resources are different and require a delete/create (when overwriting) or rename (when merging) operation for the imported assets.
 From what I can tell, there's no difference between what was deleted and what was created, and this behavior happens also when importing a normal export JSON rather than one created from the API resource.

 The above behavior should not impact the integrity of the imported container version, even if it creates some clutter in the UI with all the unnecessary version modification log entries.